About this site

 The site is part of the Critical Realism Network, created by the ‘Human Flourishing and Critical Realism in the Social Sciences’ project based in the sociology department of Yale University.
 Since the end of that project responsibility for maintaining the site has been transferred to the Centre for Critical Realism.
 It is currently maintained on behalf of the CCR by Mark Carrigan and Dave Elder-Vass.

 About critical realism

-Critical realism is a broad movement within philosophy and the social sciences, which began in British philosophy and sociology with the work of Roy Bhaskar, Margaret Archer and others.
+Critical realism is a diverse, developing movement within philosophy and the social sciences, which began in British philosophy and sociology with the work of Roy Bhaskar, Margaret Archer and others.
 It is a philosophy of science, of social science, and of critique.

 “Critical Realism is not itself a theory of society.
 It is a philosophy of science, a theory of what (good) science is and does.”

 Philip Gorski, What is Critical Realism and Why Should You Care

 Against positivism and strong constructivism, critical realism argues for the necessity of ontology: the study of what exists and how it comes about.
 The pursuit of ontology is the attempt to understand and say something about ‘the things themselves’ and not simply about our beliefs, experiences, or our current knowledge and understanding of those things.
 Secondly, critical realism argues against the implicit reductionist ontologies of empiricism and idealism.
 The reduction of being to thought, language, belief, custom, or experience impairs our capacity to make sense of the world, including the social world.